Editorial advisory

 Water Verdict

-Perkins County receives a poor water quality assessment with a grade of F and a score of 32.2 out of 100.
+Perkins County, Nebraska receives a poor water quality assessment with a grade of F and a score of 32.2 out of 100.
 The water supply has documented quality issues.
 Residents are strongly encouraged to use filtered or bottled water for drinking and to stay informed about utility improvement plans.
+Separately, EPA ATTAINS assessments cover 8 water bodies in the county's watershed, with 37.5% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.

 Violation Context

-Perkins County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Perkins County, Nebraska show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 56.1 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+The most recent Clean Water Act assessment cycle on file for the county's watershed is 2022.

 Consumer Guidance